ansible-collections/amazon.aws/docs/community.aws.cloudfront_info_module.rst

     # When the module is called as cloudfront_facts, return values are published
     # in ansible_facts['cloudfront'][<id>] and can be used as follows.
-    # Note that this is deprecated and will stop working in Ansible 2.13.
+    # Note that this is deprecated and will stop working in a release after 2021-12-01.
     - name: Gather facts
       community.aws.cloudfront_facts:
         distribution: true